oneinacillian/docker_compose_autobuilds/README.md

 When you modify the `AMOUNT_OF_NODE_INSTANCES` in your `.env` file and run `generate_hyperion_compose.py`:
 1. The script will generate the appropriate number of Elasticsearch nodes
+2. It will create optimized elasticsearch.yml configurations for each node
-2. It will automatically create corresponding Elasticsearch exporters (one per ES node)
+3. It will automatically create corresponding Elasticsearch exporters (one per ES node)
-3. The Prometheus configuration (`prometheus/hyperion/prometheus.yml`) will be dynamically updated to monitor all ES instances
+4. The Prometheus configuration (`prometheus/hyperion/prometheus.yml`) will be dynamically updated to monitor all ES instances
-4. Each ES exporter will be assigned a unique port starting from 9114 (e.g., 9114, 9115, etc.)
+5. Each ES exporter will be assigned a unique port starting from 9114 (e.g., 9114, 9115, etc.)

 For example, with `AMOUNT_OF_NODE_INSTANCES=2`:
 - ES Node 1 → elasticsearch-exporter-1:9114